Helical Liquids in Semiconductors: Charge transport of a helical channel

 \subsection{Discussion on the charge transport}

 Since the theoretically proposed backscattering mechanisms generally lead to different bias, length, and temperature dependences of the resistances, these predictions can be verified by experiments.
 For convenience, we summarize the temperature dependences, giving \Tref{Tab:mechanism} for time-reversal symmetry breaking mechanisms and \Tref{Tab:mechanism2} for time-reversal symmetry preserving ones.
+In these tables, we also summarize three sets of theoretical results discussed above and the corresponding references.
+For Kondo impurities, they are given in Footnote a of \Tref{Tab:mechanism}; for $ H_{\rm ee,5} $-induced 1PB process, the discrepancies are summarized in Footnote a of \Tref{Tab:mechanism2}; for random SOI, we point out the contradicting results in Footnote g of \Tref{Tab:mechanism2}.

 Comparing the two tables, the following major difference stands out.
 The mechanisms arising from time-reversal invariant inelastic processes lead to conductance corrections which vanish at zero temperature (due to the vanishing phase space), whereas those due to broken time-reversal symmetry might not (depending on the material parameters).
 In addition, mechanisms involving hTLL physics in general lead to fractional power-laws with exponents decreasing upon increasing the strength of repulsive interactions.
 Therefore, electron-electron interactions enhance the backscattering and thus the low-temperature resistance, a feature common with nonhelical channels~\cite{Giamarchi:2003}.

-In addition to the dc resistance, there are also studies on other transport-related quantities.
+In addition to the dc resistance reviewed above, there are also studies on other transport-related quantities.
 For instance, finite-frequency conductivity, backscattering current noise, or shot noise in 2DTI edges were studied \cite{Lezmy:2012,DelMaestro:2013,Aseev:2016,Kurilovich:2019,Pashinsky:2020}.
 The influence of disorder on the propagation of the edge-state wave function and the induced momentum broadening were investigated in~\cite{Gneiting:2017}.